Streaming catchers can be a Sisyphean task. Unless you have one of the top catchers, you are left guessing what to do with the position.

 This Week’s Streamers

-A ten-player list of potential streamers by weekly rank is added to each week.
-To qualify, the catchers must be 50% owned or less.
-For example, if Gabriel Moreno is already rostered in your 12-team league, the next in line should be Keibert Ruiz and so on down the list.
-Also, 15-team leagues are much deeper, so attention to roster% is added to the process.
-If a 12-team player is available, they are considered the player before the 15-team streamer.
-Lastly, the Roster% is based on Yahoo leagues.
+A 10-player list of potential streamers by weekly rank is added to each week.
+To qualify, the catchers must be 50% rostered or less.
+For example, if Danny Jansen is already rostered in your 12-team league, the next in line should be Travis d’Arnaud and so on down the list.
+Also, 15-team leagues are much deeper, so attention to Roster% is added to the process.
+The Roster% is based on Yahoo leagues.